Deep & Chilled Euphoria: Release

-Critical reception and legacyDeep & Chilled Euphoria, like its predecessor, was well received by critics.
+Critical reception and legacy

+Deep & Chilled Euphoria, like its predecessor, was well received by critics.
 Matt Borghi of Allmusic rated the album four stars out of five and said that, like its predecessor, it was an "excellently produced recording that showcases the finest in chill-out music" and one of "the finest mixed recordings to come out of the chill-out and ambient dance scene."
 He said that although it and its predecessor are separate albums, "combined they make for a quite lengthy transcendental listening experience."
 He observed that with Deep & Chilled Euphoria, Red Jerry "has continued along the same route that he started with Chilled Euphoria, masterfully mixing a cornucopia of brilliant, free-flowing chill-out tracks into a two-disc trek through the darker side of the U.K. dance scene," further commenting that "Deep & Chilled Euphoria is a lot more "chill" than its predecessor, but again, it's a well-crafted two-disc set that would find itself nicely in any audophile's recording collection."
 He concluded by saying that "this is an excellent recording and one that warrants attention."

 Mike Watson of the Ambient Music Guide was favourable to the album and to the three chill out installments in the Euphoria series as a whole.
 He said that the three "stellar" albums "prove that credibility and mainstream appeal sometimes do magically co-exist.
 More than any other chill compilations that appeared around the turn of the third millennium - and there were millions of them - these ones define the ecstasy-fuelled bliss of post-clubbing chillout to perfection.
 Although quite varied in style and possessing a significant pop appeal, there is a defining sound across these double CDs: downtempo remixes and interpretations of the more cosmic strains of 90's progressive trance and house.
 The Euphoria chill albums manage to capture this sound at its zeitgeist, just before progressive dance sounds went back underground and were eclipsed by the overblown Dutch-style of Eurotrance that dominated dancefloors in the 2000s."